A Sacred Bridge or an Unsteady Pontoon? – Some Communication Problems Between Philosophers and Musicians

 Philosophy of mind, philosophy of language, linguistics, aesthetics of music, narrativityAbstract

 Philosophical discussion of music based on the principle that music is a form of language, encounters difficulties.
 Some aspects of music do tend towards language-like structures, while others pull away from them.
 If only the language model is upheld, then philosophical theories assume a prescriptive character, aiming to establish in an a priori manner which music has meaning (hence value) and which not.
-This problem is particularly acute in the Anglo-American tradition of anaytical philosophy.Downloads
+This problem is particularly acute in the Anglo-American tradition of anaytical philosophy.Metrics

 Download data is not yet available.